IN-PERSON and LIVE ONLINE CLASSES

 (3 hours per week for 6 weeks)

 The level 13 Japanese course is designed for students who have completed level 12 language proficiency.
-Japanese 13 is an opportunity for students who wish to further develop their skills in speaking, listening, reading, and writing.
-Students will read four medium to long passages and practice writing about geographical regions, and practice participating in group discussions in a culturally nuanced way.
-Students will learn about 90 new kanji characters, approximately 100 new vocabulary words, and 20 grammar points to build on their communicative abilities.
-Students will also practice complex routine interactions, such as changing reservations, asking for and giving advice, and understanding complex instructions.
-Chapters 3 and 4 of Quartet will be covered.
-Upon successful completion of this course, students should be able to:
+Japanese 13 is a recurring course that offers students an opportunity to further develop their skills in speaking, listening, reading, and writing.
+Students will read medium- to long-length passages and practice speaking and listening tasks with real-world applications in a culturally nuanced way.
+In each of the 6 chapters of the textbook, students will learn about 45 new kanji characters, approximately 100 new vocabulary words, and 10 grammar points to build on their communicative abilities.
+The curriculum is covered over six consecutive 6-week courses.
+Upon successful completion of the six 6-week courses, students should be able to:

 • Participate in roundtable discussions

-• Rand and speak about one’s experiences and lessons learned
+• Read and speak about one’s experiences and lessons learned

 • Use expressions that present steps or procedures